Creating a Lasting Impact: Your Teaching Legacy as a Student Teacher

 Stay connected, keep learning, and always strive to make a difference.
 Your students will remember you—not just for what you taught them, but for how you made them feel.
 Best of luck on your student teaching journey!

-If you found these insights helpful, follow me on Instagram for more teaching tips and inspiration, or reach out via email—I’d love to hear about your student teaching experiences!
+If you found these insights helpful, follow me on Instagram for more teaching tips and inspiration.
+Alternatively, reach out via email—I’d love to hear about your student teaching experiences!